GoogleCloudPlatform/gke-gitops-tutorial-cloudbuild/README.md

 example, Kubernetes manifests) stored in a Git repository.

-In this tutorial, you create a CI/CD pipeline that automatically builds a container image from commited code, stores the image in Google Container Registry, updates a Kubernetes manifest in a Git repository and triggers a deployment to Kubernetes Engine using that manifest.
+In this tutorial, you create a CI/CD pipeline that automatically builds a container image from commited code, stores the image in Google Artifact Registry, updates a Kubernetes manifest in a Git repository and triggers a deployment to Kubernetes Engine using that manifest.

 This tutorial uses two Git repositories: one for the application —the _app_ repository— and one for storing the deployment manifests —the _env_ repository.
-When a change is pushed to the application repository, tests are run, a container image is built and pushed to Container Registry.
+When a change is pushed to the application repository, tests are run, a container image is built and pushed to Artifact Registry.
 Once the image is pushed, the deployment manifests are updated to use that new image and they are pushed to the _candidate_ branch of the _env_ repository.
 This triggers the actual deployment in Kubernetes.
 Once the deployment is finished, the new manifests